Economic and Social Research Council Studentships

 The SGSSS DTC provides world-class postgraduate research and training in the social sciences across a wide range of disciplines, known as 'pathways', including Economic and Social History.
 Scholarships are available for study on the PhD in Economic and Social History, either on its own (known as ‘+3’ funding), or as part of a package of funding including a year studying for the Masters by Research in Economic and Social History (known as ‘1+3’ funding).

-If you wish to apply for a pathway scholarship in Economic and Social History, we strongly encourage you to contact the Economic and Social History Pathway Convenor, Professor Diana Paton, to express initial interest.
+If you wish to apply for a pathway scholarship in Economic and Social History, we strongly encourage you to contact the Economic and Social History Pathway Convenor, Dr David Silkenat, to express initial interest.

-By 12 December 2018 (deadline extended from 26 November), applicants who wish to be considered for an ESRC studentship must submit a complete application for study to the University via our EUCLID study application portal:
+By Tuesday 8 December 2020, applicants who wish to be considered for an ESRC studentship must submit a complete application for study to the University via our EUCLID study application portal:

 You will then receive a student University number (UUN) and a password, which will give you access to the Applicant Hub.